 Pace University offers a retirement program to assist you in building financial security.
 The retirement plan provides you with an opportunity to make contributions to tax sheltered investments for the purpose of accumulating retirement income.

 Participation in the plan begins on the first of the month following meeting the eligibility criteria and completion of necessary enrollment materials.

-Employees may direct the investment of the their own contributions to their TIAA-CREF.
-Please review the investment choices available to you by contacting TIAA-CREF directly using the number below or by visiting their website.
+Employees may direct the investment of their own contributions to their TIAA.
+Please review the investment choices available to you by contacting TIAA directly using the number below or by visiting the TIAA website.

 - Website: www.tiaa-cref.org

 The maximum that you can contribute is subject to IRS statutory limitations.
 Effective January 1, 2016, employees will be able to contribute a maximum of $18,000 per year, which includes your contributions to the other retirement plans sponsored by other employers.
 You may be eligible to contribute an additional $3,000 if you have 15 or more years of service.
 If you are over the age of 50, you may also be eligible to contribute an additional $6,000.
 Please contact the University Benefits office to determine your maximum contribution.

 Participants in the plans should maintain their ID and password information in a secure manner.
 Participants should also review confirmation letters and statements from the selected investment carriers in a timely manner for accuracy and completeness.